Difference Between Trunk Port vs Access Port

 So these all are the main differences between these ports.

 - Access port sends and receives frames that are not tagged and only having access to VLAN Value.
-As the frames remain within the same VLAN, this doesn’t cause the signal issues.
-Also, if it receives a tagged packet then it simply avoids it.
+As the frames remain within the same VLAN, this doesn’t cause signal issues.
+Also, if it receives a tagged packet, then it simply avoids it.
 If the network is more complex, then it is not an efficient choice.

 - Access ports are configured on switch interfaces where end hosts are plugged into desktops or PCs.